antoniovazquezblanco/homelab/raid_controllers/Dell_PERC_H200.md

 [Another Dell H200 HBA Thread - To Flash or Not to Flash - IT vs IR](https://www.reddit.com/r/homelab/comments/a4nx6u/another_dell_h200_hba_thread_to_flash_or_not_to/)

 Latest IR firmware has support for direct drive access and full SMART data to go through, so I would advise to stick to official Dell IR mode firmware.
+A common reason to flash the IT mode is if your chassis does not support more than one IR card at the same time.

 ## Firmware flashing